richardtallent/vue-simple-calendar/README.md

 * If there are too many events to see in a week, you can scroll to see the others.
 * If there are too many weeks to see in the calendar component, you can scroll to see the others.
 * Optional support for dragging and dropping events between dates.
-* Localized automatically (overridable).
+* Automatic localization / internationalization (can be overridden).
 * Lightweight!
 * Flexbox layout (look ma, no tables!).
 * No external dependencies (Moment, JQuery, etc.).
 * User events (clicks, drags, etc.) are emitted to the parent component.
 * Weeks can start on any day of the week (defaults to Sunday).
 * Easy to theme (using CSS) to integrate with your own site
-* Slot support for more complex customization
+* Easy to customize using Vue slots

 What this component *doesn't* try to do:
 * There will be no "agenda" view (time-of-day grid).
 Adding this view would require too much additional complexity.
 * There is no interface for managing events.
 This is far too use-specific.
 * There is no built-in AJAX mechanism.
 This is also far too use-specific.
-* Only the Gregorian calendar is supported.
+* Only the Gregorian calendar is supported (7-day weeks, etc.).
 * It is not yet possible to drag events in a way that would add or remove days.
 This may be added in the future.
 * There is no ability to drag and select a set of days (only single-day clicks are emitted as events).
 This may be added in the future.

 ## Browser compatibility
 The *intent* is to maintain compatibility with Chrome, Firefox, IE11, Edge, OS X Safari, iOS Safari, and the Android Silk browser.
 Note that this component is designed first for desktop web applications, not mobile, so while the component may *operate* on a mobile device, the limited resolution may not allow for much in the way of useful functionality.

-The ES6 language features used in this component are converted to ES5 by Babel during compilation.
+The ES6 language features used in this component are converted to ES5 by Babel using webpack.
 However, if you're targeting IE11 or another ancient browser, you'll need to import `babel-polyfill` in your webpack entry file so it sets up the additional functions not supported by your browser.
 These polyfills can't be included in a project more than once, which is why they are not used in the compilation step for this component prior to being published on npm.
 If you aren't using webpack, you'll need to include the polyfill using a `<script>` tag.
 The details of using these polyfills is outside the scope of this documentation.

 Drag and drop only works on desktop browsers -- the drag events on touch devices are very different, I haven't had time to dig into them yet.